mrYasinHamidi/Bus-Information/README.md

 # Bus Information

-An managing application for bus organization .
+A managing application for bus organization .

 # Table of contents
 * [General info](#general-info)